Book Your Free Owner Consultation

 • While Virginia allows flexibility with rent increases and late fees, landlords must strictly follow security deposit limits, notice requirements, and refund deadlines to remain compliant.

-In Virginia, the act automatically comes into operation once there is a lease between you and the resident.
+In Virginia, the act automatically comes into operation once there is a lease agreement between you and the resident.
 And that is if there is a written or an oral agreement, or if you accept a payment as rent.

 When drafting a rental agreement, you should also ensure it aligns with the VA landlord-tenant law.